kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 _For GA, this section is required: approvers should be able to confirms the previous answers based on experience in the field._

-* **Will enabling / using this feature result in any new API calls?**
+###### Will enabling / using this feature result in any new API calls

   Potentially yes.
 If user expands a PVC and expansion fails on the node, then expansion controller in control-plane must intervene and verify if it is safe to retry expansion on the kubelet.This requires round-trips between kubelet and control-plane and hence more API calls.

-* **Will enabling / using this feature result in introducing new API types?**
+###### Will enabling / using this feature result in introducing new API types
   None

-* **Will enabling / using this feature result in any new calls to cloud provider?**
+###### Will enabling / using this feature result in any new calls to cloud provider

   Potentially yes.
 Since expansion operation is idempotent and expansion controller must verify if it is safe to retry expansion with lower values, there could be additional calls to CSI drivers (and hence cloudproviders).

-* **Will enabling / using this feature result in increasing size or count of the existing API objects?**
+###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 Since this feature adds a new field to PersistentVolumeClaim object it will increase size of the object.
   Describe them providing:
   - API type(s): PersistentVolumeClaim
   - Estimated increase in size: 40B

-* **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs][]?**
+###### Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs]?

 In some cases if expansion fails on the node, then since it requires now correction from control-plane, it may require longer time for entire expansion.

-* **Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?**
+###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components

 It should not result in increase of resource usage.

+###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

+Enabling this feature should not result in resource exhaustion of node resources.

 ### Troubleshooting